News

 I'm aware that some of word-of-mouth publicity of Durham Fringe on the fringe circuit has been through me.
 If you applied to the City Theatre and were looking forward to working with me, I'm sorry - I was looking forward to working with you too.
 Not bothered either way if I get takers for paid tech operation work.
 In case you're interested, my rates will be comparable to rates charged by other fringe venues.
 I am quite happy to go over and above normal tech work and do sound design for you if you like - that will be a freebie.
 (I'm also happy to offer the same for lighting design, but I'm not certain I'll be in a position to offer extra owing to the limited time available in the venues.
 Oh, and I'll give photography a go too, but I'd recommend asking other people first - although I can at least guarantee actually turning up.)

-As far what happens after this year, I have told Durham Fringe that I hope we can learn lessons from this year, take a step back, and establish a new different more constructive relationship for the future.
+As for what happens after this year, I have told Durham Fringe that I hope we can learn lessons from this year, take a step back, and establish a new different more constructive relationship for the future.
 I hope, when we have this conversation, they will remember the many hours of work I put into this because I believed in it.
 Nothing much is likely to happen before September - most of the people I am currently reaching out currently have their hands full with Edinburgh Fringe.
 After that, everything is on the table.

-But I will say this now: I may be stepping away from working directly with Durham Fringe this year - but I will never turn my back fringe artists in Durham.
+But I will say this now: I may be stepping away from working directly with Durham Fringe this year - but I will never turn my back on fringe artists in Durham.
 My loyalty will always be with the local grass roots.
 If have something you want to show the world but are denied the chance to perform it ... rest assured, I am on your side.
 Durham Fringe is a VAST improvement on the time when there "local" representation meant importing talent from Newcastle and saying that was the same thing, but as long as there is a single fringe act who is shut out, the job is not done.
 The most successful fringes in the country are all about inclusion, not exclusion.
 And whatever I decide to do from here will be driven by inclusion.

 I want to make an opportunity out of a setback.
 I intend to be back soon with something better.
 And I hope it will be part of Durham Fringe.
 Until then, everybody, never stop believing in yourself.
 And never think you need permission to show what you can do.